charlottevedrines/TumorSegMedSam/README.md

 I started by training in on a subset of the LIDC-IDRI dataset for tumours larger than 14mm which resulted in a dataset of 550 lung slices.
 After performing 5 fold cross validation, I found that the model performs with an average of 0.893 dice coefficient.

 ## Next Steps
+### Further preprocessing
+- Filter any 'closed' lung images.
+In other words, removing the lung image slices at the beginning and the end of the slice where the lung begins to close.
+- Balancing the dataset to contain 60 % of the paired lung slices and annotations to not contain tumours and 40 % to contain tumours.
+### Widening the scope
 I am currently working on trainin MedSAM on the full lidcidri dataset with tumors larger or equal to 3mm which represents about 10 500 lung images.

 ## Awknowledgments